Skip to content

 🚀 Deployment

-If you are deploying your Bagisto application to a server that is running Nginx, you may use the following configuration file as a starting point for configuring your web server.
-Most likely, this file will need to be customized depending on your server's configuration.
+If you are deploying your Bagisto application to a server running Nginx, OpenLiteSpeed (LiteSpeed), or Apache, you may use one of the following configurations as a starting point for your web server.
+Most likely, these will need to be customized depending on your server's configuration.
+Each section also shows how to enable that server's page cache.

 Please ensure, like the configuration below, your web server directs all requests to your application's public/index.php file.
 You should never attempt to move the index.php file to your project's root, as serving the application from the project root will expose many sensitive configuration files to the public Internet.